howsoai/howso-docs/source/user_guide/basic_workflow.rst

 Objectives: what you will take away
 -----------------------------------
 - **Definitions & an understanding** of terminology unique to Howso Engine and what the basic workflow of using the Howso Engine looks.
-- **How-To** - Importing data, mapping features, training, analyzing, and making infrances using the Howso Engine.
+- **How-To** - Importing data, mapping features, training, analyzing, and making inferences using the Howso Engine.
 - **API References** - where to find references to APIs used in this user guide.

 Prerequisites: before you begin
 -------------------------------
 **Installation**

 - you have successfully :doc:`installed  Howso Engine <../getting_started/installing>`
 - You've installed these libraries:
   - `pandas <https://pandas.pydata.org/>`__
   - `pmlb <https://github.com/EpistasisLab/pmlb>`__